 We teach that spiritual gifts are abilities given to all believers for the building up of the body, given at the moment of the indwelling of the Holy Spirit at conversion.
 Different gifts are given to believers, and in differing strengths, and believers are to develop their gifts.
-We see in Scripture the downplaying of the more extraordinary gifts (miracles, healing, tongues, and interpretations) and prominence given to the fruit of the Spirit, love, prophecy, and intelligible speech (Gal 5:22; 1 Cor 13:8-13; 1 Cor 14:4-5).
-We acknowledge a spectrum of beliefs in our body over whether the extraordinary gifts are still extant, and so consider this a second-order theological issue, not desiring to divide the body along these lines.
+We see in Scripture the downplaying of the more extraordinary gifts (miracles, healing, tongues, and interpretations) and prominence given to the fruit of the Spirit, love, prophecy, and intelligible speech (Galations 5:22; 1 Corinthians 13:8-13; 1 Corinthians 14:4-5).

-We teach tongues are intelligible human languages.
-Even so, we see the clear preference of preaching and teaching in our common tongue (namely, English) above the occasion of tongues, and so we do not allocate any portion of our liturgy to the expression of the gift of tongues.
-(1 Cor 14:23-24)
+We teach tongues are probably intelligible, human languages; even so, see the clear preference of preaching and teaching in our common tongue (namely, English) above the occasion of tongues.
+We do not allocate any portion of our liturgy to the expression of the gift of tongues (1 Corinthians 14:23-24).

-We teach that God can and does heal people as he wills, and often in response to prayer.
-God may allow physical suffering to afflict a believer for his or her ultimate good in accomplishing his sovereign purposes.
-Therefore, we repudiate the “faith healing” movement, or any derivative which teaches that God is obliged to heal on account of sufficient faith.
+We teach that God can and does heal people as He wills, and often in response to prayer, though God may allow physical suffering to afflict a believer for his or her ultimate good, in accomplishing His sovereign purposes.
+We repudiate the “faith healing” movement, or any derivative which teaches that God is obligated to heal on account of sufficient faith or human petition.

 We teach the autonomy of the local church, free from any external authority or control, with the right of self-government and freedom from the interference of any hierarchy of individuals or organizations.
-We teach that it is scriptural for true churches to cooperate with each other for the presentation and propagation of the faith.
-Each local church, however, through its elders and their interpretation and application of Scripture, should be the sole judge of the measure and method of its cooperation.
-The elders should determine all other matters of membership, policy, discipline, benevolence, and government as well (Acts 15:19-31; 20:28; 1 Corinthians 5:4-7, 13; 1 Peter 5:1-4).
+The elders determine all other matters of membership, policy, discipline, benevolence, and government for the local body (Acts 15:19-31; 20:28; 1 Corinthians 5:4-7, 13; 1 Peter 5:1-4).
 We also see the goodness of design in Scripture that the roles of elder and pastor are eligible only to men, not to imply an inequality between men and women, but a distinction in role (1 Timothy 2:12; 1 Timothy 3:1-2; Titus 1:6-9).